timbhiggins/timbhiggins.github.io/content/authors/admin/_index.md

 ## About Me

-Tim Higgins is a PhD Candidate in the Climate Processes and Predictability group at the University of Colorado - Boulder Department of Atmospheric and Oceanic Sciences.
-His research focuses on understanding predictability in our climate system and improving prediction of atmospheric rivers across various scales.
-Much of his work leverages machine learning and generative artificial intelligence to make progress in achieving these goals.
+Tim Higgins is a Postdoctoral Research Associate and Climate Fellow in the School of Environmental Sciences and the School of Data Science at the University of Virginia.
+His current research focuses on improving weather forecasts with generative artificial intelligence and advancing the intersection between multimodality and extreme events.